School of Science, Engineering and Environment

 In a nutshell

-- Study the contemporary issues across a broad range of topics including food security, renewable energy, urban agriculture, water security and waste management
+- Study topical sustainability issues, including food security, renewable energy, urban agriculture, water security and waste management

-- Develop your understanding of best practice and radical approaches in urban environments
+- Explore best practice and radical approaches in delivering sustainability projects and practices in urban environments

-- Learn the use of Geographical Information systems (GIS) and its use in visualisation and planning
+- Enhance your skillset as you learn to use Geographical Information systems (GIS) for visualisation and planning

-- Learn theoretical and practical knowledge of pollution and remediation
+- Develop your theoretical and practical knowledge of global issues such as pollution and remediation

 This is for you if...

-You are concerned about human welfare and protecting the environment
+You are passionate about environmental issues and want to help improve human welfare and protect the environment

-You want to develop the skills so you can be part of the solution to deliver a more sustainable society
+You want to develop your knowledge and skills for a future career where you can help to create solutions for a more sustainable society

 All about the course